Ellevio: Energy solutions

-The business area Energy solutions, which is technically a sister company of Ellevio, was established in the spring of 2022 for investments and services that are related to electricity supply but do not directly concern power grids.
-The first project announced by the business area is a battery storage system to be installed in Grums, which is expected to become the largest such system in Sweden.
+Since the spring of 2022, Ellevio has a business area called Energy Solutions.
+It operates as a separate corporate entity within the group and deals with investments and services to businesses relating to energy storage and electrical power supply.
+The first project announced by the business area was a battery storage system in Grums, which was expected to become the largest such system in Sweden and entered service in 2023.
+In 2024, a large storage system was installed in Kungsbacka, and several other battery projects are in progress.
+The main purpose of these storage systems is to supply stabilizing support services to the Swedish electricity grid.

 Criticism

 Reporting in 2015 by Sveriges Television stated that a third of the revenue of Ellevio was profit, and the company was asked why it raised its prices by 9 percent, while already having a large profit margin.
 The following year, prices where increased by a similar ratio.
 The organization Villaägarnas riksförbund (the Swedish Homeowners Association) criticized the increases and described the situation as one where monopolists take advantage of an insufficiently regulated market, a phenomenon also known as rent-seeking.

 In general, many Swedish power distribution companies raised their prices in the same years.
 The increases made by Ellevio were larger than those implemented by the two other major grid operators, but one smaller company that increased its transmission fees by more than 31 percent also got media attention.
 Ellevio responded to the criticism by asserting that the need for future investments was large and emphasizing that the price increases did not exceed the levels allowed by the current regulations.
 At the same time, the company stated that further increases were to be expected.
 An advisor to the company argued that the profit margin should be viewed with capital costs as a backdrop.

 In December 2017, Ellevio began moving towards equalization of prices between different geographical areas, which meant lower prices in sparsely populated regions and higher prices in Greater Stockholm.
 In a survey done by Dagens Nyheter of the finances of the three major power distribution companies from 2014 to 2019, Ellevio was shown to have the lowest profit margin in every year except 2014.
 A report from the property owner and tenant interest group Nils Holgerssongruppen showed that between 2014 and 2019, the accumulated relative price increase implemented by Ellevio was substantially lower than those of the other two major grid operators and also somewhat lower than the average accumulated increase by all the smaller operators.
 In 2020, Ellevio, like several other large Swedish power distribution companies, lowered their fees for a majority of private customers.
+When evaluating prices for 2023, Nils Holgerssongruppen noted that Ellevio had decreased its price level by 17 percent, to a level below the average, while other operators had, on average, increased their fees by 8.4 percent.